-Today, we’re going to be taking a look at some of the best Gamecube games of all time.
+Today, we will be looking at some of the best GameCube games of all time.

-Please note that this list will include games that are both exclusive to the Gamecube as well as multiplatform.
+Please note that this list will include games that are both exclusive to the GameCube as well as multiplatform.
 We didn’t want to leave anything out.
-In addition, the list is presented in no particular order of quality, gameplay, or any other metric.
+In addition, the list is presented in no particular order of quality, gameplay, or other metric.

 Super Smash Bros.
 Melee